 The Comedy About A Bank Robbery is written by Mischief Theatre members Henry Lewis, Jonathan Sayer and Henry Shields.
 The company was first formed in 2008 by LAMDA graduates, and after years of touring the UK and Europe, hit the West End with The Play That Goes Wrong, which later transferred to Broadway, Hong Kong and New Zealand.
 Critically acclaimed for their productions, which are perfectly crafted with relentless mishaps, The Comedy About A Bank Robbery guarantees giggles for even the most jaded theatre-goer.

-Casting for the London production includes Sean Kearns as Robin Freeboys, Mark Hammersley as Warren Slax, Gareth Tempest as Mitch Ruscitti, Sam Fogell as Sam Monaghan, Holly Sumpton as Caprice Freeboys, Tania Mathurin as Ruth Monaghan, Jeremy Lloyd as Officer Shuck, Laurence Pears as Neil Cooper and Chris Leask as Everyone Else.
-Understudies include Paula Kay, Mike Bodie, Niall Ransome, Jack Whittle and Lydia Fraser.
+Casting for the London production includes Sean Kearns as Robin Freeboys, Jean-Luke Worrell as Warren Slax, Gareth Tempest as Mitch Ruscitti, Jack Whittle as Sam Monaghan, Emily Stott as Caprice Freeboys, Tania Mathurin as Ruth Monaghan, Jeremy Lloyd as Officer Shuck, Laurence Pears as Neil Cooper and Chris Leask as Everyone Else.
+Understudies include Paula Kay, Mike Bodie, Niall Ransome and Lydia Fraser.

 The Comedy About A Bank Robbery continues to play to packed-out houses at the Criterion Theatre, London.